Ilimane Diop: Professional career

 A product of Spanish powerhouse Saski Baskonia, Diop was sent out on loan to minor league team to gain playing time and experience.
 He made his debut for Baskonia in the Spanish top-flight Liga ACB in the course of the 2013-14 campaign.

 An early entry candidate for the 2016 NBA draft, he later withdrew his name.

 On 10 July 2021, he signed with Gran Canaria of the Spanish Liga ACB.

 On 5 July 2022, Gran Canaria released Diop.

 On 13 July 2022, he signed with UCAM Murcia in the Liga ACB.

 On 20 August 2023, he signed with Unicaja of the Spanish Liga ACB.

 On 4 October 2023, he signed with Filou Oostende of the BNXT League.

 On 11 January 2024, he signed with Lenovo Tenerife of the Spanish Liga ACB.

 On 18 January 2025, Diop signed with Al Riyadi of the Lebanese Basketball League.

 International career

 After achieving a bronze medal with the under-16 team and the under-18 team, on 11 July 2016, Diop made his debut with the national team in a friendly game played in Burgos against Angola.
 He scored four points and grabbed three rebounds to collaborate in the win by 85–61.

 Player profile

-Standing 6'11" with a wingspan of 7'11" feet, Diop is regarded as one of the most potent players in the Liga ACB and possibly a future NBA draft selection.
-Length has been an inevitable problem for his opponents, who have struggled against the pick-and-roll and rebounds.
-He is also noted for his raw talent that could grow into a "great basketball body."
-Balance, footwork, and strength have remained intangibles for the center.
+Standing 6 ft 11 in with a 7 ft 11 in wingspan, Diop has been described as a notable Liga ACB prospect and a possible future NBA draft candidate.
+His size has been cited as a challenge for opponents, particularly in pick-and-roll situations and rebounding.
+He has also been noted for his physical potential, while balance, footwork and strength have been identified as areas for development for the center.